MerveKucukzoroglu/sverigeloppis/README.md

     * 'email' is collected from django user model for recording purposes.
     * 'content' is the field for user to fill in and to type their question.
 This field holds the content of question.
     * 'created_on' is the DateTimeField for arranging the sequence of questions and help seller to identify when that particular question was asked.

+4. Subscription (Newsletter) Model:
+    * Subscription is for subscribung our site newsletter.
+Any site visitor can subscribe to the newsletter, they do not have to register to the site for subscribing to our newsletter.
+    * Subscription model has two fields: 'email' and 'subscribed_on'.
+    * Anyone can subscribe by their 'email'.
+Once subscribed, the subscribers will get a thank you email for subscribing to our newsletter.
+    * 'subscribed_on' field is auto generated DateTimeField for recording the day and time of subscriptions.

+5. Advert Model:
+    * This model has 3 fields.
+While creating a loppis advertisement, advert model generates the 'ad_number', 'stripe_pid' and 'ad_payment_date'.

 # UI